|Alma Mater:||Queen's University|

 Walker and the Huskers also made Nebraska women’s soccer one of the hottest tickets in the nation.
 In 1999, the Huskers set a school single-season record and ranked among the top five teams in the nation, averaging 1,529 fans per game, including a then school-record attendance of 3,702 fans in the NCAA quarterfinals against Notre Dame.

 In 2002, NU rewrote the single-game attendance record, when 4,830 fans attended the Nebraska vs. North Carolina contest to open the season.
 In 2004, more than 10,000 fans saw the Huskers play in their final season at the Abbott Sports Complex, including 3,620 in the home opener against the Tar Heels.
 In 2005, Walker and the Huskers moved on campus for the first time in school history, allowing a more convenient location for players and fans.
-The Huskers again hosted the Tar Heels to open the 2011 season and a facility-record 2,319 fans came out for the opener.
+The Huskers again hosted the Tar Heels to open the 2011 season and a facility-record 2,319 fans came out for the opener at the Nebraska Soccer Field.

 With a proven system, an innovative coaching philosophy, a well-respected program and an ability to recruit some of the nation’s most talented players, Walker has the Huskers focused on contending for conference and national championships on an annual basis.